mekatronik-achmadi/md_tutorial/electronic/tutorials/esp32_install.md

 Download the compiler and it's MYSYS2 components package [here](https://dl.espressif.com/dl/esp32_win32_msys2_environment_and_toolchain-20171123.zip)

-Unzip the zip file to *C:\esp32-gcc*  and it will create an msys32 directory with a pre-prepared environment.
+Unzip the zip file to *C:*  and it will create an msys32 directory with a pre-prepared environment.
-The result should a folder named *C:\esp32-gcc\mysys32*
+The result should a folder named *C:\msys32*

+**Notes:** Avoid any spaces in folders and files from here and on!!!

-Then run program *C:\esp32-gcc\mysys32\mingw32.exe*
+Then run program *C:\msys32\mingw32.exe*

-The default user home folder will be in *C:\esp32-gcc\mysys32\home*
+The default user home folder will be in *C:\msys32\home*

 ![images](images/esp32win0.PNG?raw=true)